veracity/veracity-documentation/common/markdown/databricks/databricks.md

 ![](https://veracityprod.blob.core.windows.net/static-documentation/databricks/CreateResource.JPG "Commision the Databricks resource")

-When the resource is ordered, azure may take some minutes to get the clusters ready for you to use.
+When the resource is ordered, Azure may take some minutes to get the clusters ready for you to use.

 ### Connect cluster to Veracity storage
 When the Databricks cluster is ready, you can go to the resource in Azure, and click the "Launch Workspace" button.